 No one likes hearing complaints, and many of us have developed a reflex shrug, saying, "You can't please all the people all the time".
 Maybe not, but if you give the complaint your attention, you may be able to please this one person this one time - and position your business to reap the benefits of good customer service.
 Properly dealt with, complaints can become opportunities.
 They give you the chance to discover issues and correct them, thereby improving your customer service.
 Market research has found that customers who have complained about a product or service and had that complaint successfully dealt with are 70 percent likely to order from the vendor again.

 The other day I popped into a local watch shop because I had lost the small piece that clips the pieces of my watch band together.
 When I explained the problem, the proprietor said that he thought he might have one lying around.
 He found it, attached it to my watch band – and charged me nothing!
 Where do you think I'll go when I need a new watch band or even a new watch?
 And how many people do you think I've told this story to?

 The shopkeeper made nothing during our exchange in his store.
 But I'll certainly be taking my business to him in the future and who knows how many other customers will be visiting him because I've told them how well he treated me?
 To provide good customer service, keep your eye on the customer, not on the profit.

-Train your staff (if you have any) to be always helpful, courteous, and knowledgeable.
+If you have staff, train them to be always helpful, courteous, and knowledgeable.

 For instance, if someone walks into your store and asks you to help them find something, don't just say, "It's in Aisle 3".
-Lead the customer to the item.
+Add the extra step; say, "Let me show you" and lead the customer to the item.
 Better yet, wait and see if he has questions about it, or further needs.
 Whatever the extra step may be, if you want to provide good customer service, take it.
 They may not say so to you, but people notice when people make an extra effort and will tell other people.
 And that good word of mouth will win you more customers.

 Good Customer Service Pays Big Dividends